AgoraIO-Community/Agora-ARKit/README.md

 ```

 ### ARBroadcaster
 The ARBroadcaster is a UIViewController that implements the ARKit Session and Render Delegates along with the Agora RTC Engine Delegate methods.
-For a full list of each please see the documentation.
+For a full list of each please see the [ARKit documentation](https://agoraio-community.github.io/Agora-ARKit).

 The current `ARBroadcaster` class is setup for `WorldTracking`, but this can be easily updated to front facing.
 Below is an example of the `ARBroadcaster` extended for ARKit `FaceTracking` and also adds support for multiple broadcasters.